josuerodcat90/expressjs-server-starter/README.md

 2.-Make sure you have MongoDB installed correctly on your computer.

-3.-If you don't installed MongoDb as a service, you must start it before, running `mongod` on your terminal.
+3.-If you don't installed MongoDB as a service, you must start it before, running `mongod` on your terminal.

 #### --To run on Docker containers: